 Laser skin resurfacing is a minimally-invasive procedure that utilizes laser technology to rejuvenate the facial skin.
 The laser breaks down the existing layers of the skin in order to allow fresh layers to be produced in their place.
 The promotion of collagen production leads to healthier, firmer looking skin to grow.
 Laser skin resurfacing is an effective technique that helps diminish the appearance of wrinkles, acne, sun damage, and other blemishes.
-Beautiful Orlando Spa and Cosmetic Surgery in Orlando, FL, proudly uses the Halo fractional laser to resurface the skin and help produce a softer, smoother complexion.
+Beautiful Orlando Medical Spa and Cosmetic Surgery center is the ONLY provider in North Orlando, Lake Nona, Kissimmee area offering this service.

 Halo is the world's first hybrid fractional laser, delivering both ablative and non-ablative wavelengths to the same microscopic treatment area.
 This revolutionary dual-wavelength feature is unique among other lasers because it allows patients to attain gorgeous results with minimal downtime.
 We love to refer to the results as the "Halo Glow" because the Halo restores the skin's surface back to a radiant and youthful glow.
 Our Orlando spa and cosmetic surgery practice uses Halo laser skin resurfacing to address sun damage, as well as the effects that occur due to the body's natural aging process.
 The depth and aggression of the laser can be controlled based on the condition being treated.
 The more aggressive or deeper resurfacing approach is known as ablation.
-With this form of resurfacing, the skin is actually wounded to the dermal level.
-Once the dermal wound healing begins, it stimulates the production of collagen.
-Recovery time for ablation is around 3 weeks.
 The less aggressive, non-ablative process is less intense and reduces the overall recovery time.
 The results are not as dramatic, but still natural and appealing.
-Many patients require a round of several sessions to attain the right results.

 "Great service!
 Amazing staff and very caring medical doctor.
 Highly recommend the spa and the doctor for your medical needs."- R.S. / Facebook / Mar 11, 2017